itssahu/WeatherNet-ST/README.md

 # WeatherNet-ST
-Spatiotemporal Short-Term Weather Forecasting  using XGBoost and ConvLSTM (Odisha).
+Spatiotemporal Short-Term Weather Forecasting System.

 This project uses XGBoost and ConvLSTM independently to forecast next-day temperature and precipitation over Odisha.
 Both models were applied independently, allowing a comparison between a feature-based statistical learner (XGBoost) and a grid-based deep spatiotemporal model (ConvLSTM) for next-day t2m and tp forecasting.